talorlik/ldap-2fa-on-k8s/application/README.md

 - Retrieve repository variables from GitHub
 - Retrieve `AWS_STATE_ACCOUNT_ROLE_ARN` and assume it for backend state operations
-- Retrieve the appropriate deployment account role ARN from GitHub secrets based on the selected environment:
+- Retrieve the appropriate deployment account role ARN from AWS Secrets Manager based on the selected environment:
   - `prod` → uses `AWS_PRODUCTION_ACCOUNT_ROLE_ARN`
   - `dev` → uses `AWS_DEVELOPMENT_ACCOUNT_ROLE_ARN`
-- Retrieve OpenLDAP password secrets (`TF_VAR_OPENLDAP_ADMIN_PASSWORD` and `TF_VAR_OPENLDAP_CONFIG_PASSWORD`) from repository secrets and export them as environment variables
+- Retrieve password secrets from AWS Secrets Manager and export them as environment variables
 - Create `backend.hcl` from `tfstate-backend-values-template.hcl` with the
 actual values (if it doesn't exist)